 Now press your foot a little on the pedal to release the radio.
 Tighten the clutch wing nut and release the foot.
 This is how to open hi-hat is configured.
 Adjust so that the hi-hat remains open about 1-2 centimeters or the tip of a finger.

-8. Arrange Your Crash and Ride Cymbals
+8. Arranging the Crash and Ride Cymbals

 Remember that each brand of the drum is different; some use different tom mounting systems, while others have different drum depths.